LeidyDoradoM/Amazon_Vine_Analysis/README.md

 ## Determine Bias of Vine Review

 In this part of the analysis, the focus is on the Vine Program, we will determine if there is any bias towards reviews written as part of the Vine program. `Python` is used as the mean to determine additional findings that allows us to perform the analysis.
-The code is shown [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Vine_Review_Analysis.ipynb) and the Vine Table as a `csv` file in [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Resources/vine_table.csv).
+The code is shown [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Vine_Review_Analysis.ipynb) and the Vine Table as a `csv` file [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Resources/vine_table.csv).

 1. The total number of (Vine and non-Vine) reviews is: 63294